TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.1-design-consideration/_index.md

 For objects where there are many counters, I split the dashboard into 2: contention and utilization.
 This keeps the dashboard simple, while emphasizing the concept of contention as the primary counter for performance.

-The dashboard is designed “top down”.
+The dashboard is designed "top down".
 It has 2 sections: summary and detail.
 - The summary section is typically placed at the top of the dashboard.
 It gives the big picture.
 - The detail section is placed below the summary section.
 It lets you drill down into a specific object.
 For example, if it's a VM performance, you can get the detail performance of a specific VM.